minskim0327/WherePenn/README.md

 ## Project Status
 There are minor issues:
 1. Foodtruck Fragment - sorting foodtrucks by locations (it runs fine after double-clicked)
+2. There occurs random errors when View Map button is clicked on Foodtruck Fragment
-2. Building Fragment - need further implementation of road-views.
+3. Building Fragment - need further implementation of road-views.

 **Project is to be modified later, and is always welcome for updates!**